-The affirmative vote of the holders of a majority of the voting power represented at the Meeting in person or by proxy and voting thereon (which excludes abstentions) is necessary for the approval of each of the proposals.
+The affirmative vote of the holders of a majority of the voting power represented at the Meeting in person or by proxy and voting thereon is necessary for the approval of each of the proposals.
 Apart from the purpose of determining a quorum, broker non-votes will not be counted as present and are not entitled to vote.
-Abstentions are not treated as a vote "FOR" or a vote "AGAINST" a proposal.
+Abstentions are not treated as a vote "FOR" or a vote "AGAINST" a proposal and therefore have no impact as to whether a given proposal is approved or not.